jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 9. **Food**: Food is surprisingly tasty and affordable.
 I'll share my favorite picks at the bottom of this blog post.

 10. **Farmers Market**: Jinhae has a very famous farmers' market.
 It only opens on days that have a 3 or 8 in them, such as the 3rd, 8th, 13th, 18th, and so on.
 Many local farmers' markets in other cities have unfortunately been replaced by major grocery chains like Costco.
-Strangely and thankfully, however, despite the presence of a large grocery store literally right in front of this market, it has thrived even more.
+Strangely and thankfully, however, despite the presence of a large grocery store literally right in front of this market, the market has thrived even more.
 It's a really fun place with lots of fresh veggies and food so if anyone's visiting, you should check it out.

 ![jinhae 4 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/cherryblossom4.png?raw=true)